Washington Township, Bergen County, New Jersey: Local government

 The Township of Washington is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council system of municipal government (Plan E), implemented based on the recommendations of a Charter Study Commission as of January 1, 1970.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a mayor and a five-member Township Council, all of whom are elected at-large on a partisan basis to four-year terms of office, as part of the November general election.
 Members of the Township Council are elected to serve four-year terms of office on a staggered basis, with three seats up for election together and the other two seats (along with the mayor) up for election two years later in odd-numbered years.

-As of 2023, the Mayor of the Township of Washington is Republican Peter Calamari, whose term of office ends December 31, 2021.
-Members of the Township Council are Council President Desserie Morgan (R, 2023), Council Vice President Dr. Steven Cascio (R, 2023), Stacey Feeney (R, 2023), Tom Sears (R, 2025) and Daisy Velez (R, 2025).
+As of 2023, the Mayor of the Township of Washington is Republican Peter Calamari, whose term of office ends December 31, 2025.
+Members of the Township Council are Council President Desserie Morgan (R, 2023), Council Vice President Steven Cascio (R, 2023), Stacey Feeney (R, 2023), Tom Sears (R, 2025) and Daisy Velez (R, 2025).